-Catherine Payton is working with children from Abbeyhill and Leith Walk Primary Schools to produce a new Observers’ Walk, launching in spring 2018.
+Catherine Payton is working with children from Abbeyhill and Leith Walk Primary Schools to produce a new Observers’ Walk, launching in 2018.

 Through a series of ongoing workshops, Catherine and the children have been using story telling to explore Calton Hill and the City Observatory, as a way to consider its layered and complex histories.

 Starting in April 2017, classes were led by Catherine on walks around the hill, looking at features of the landscape beyond the dominant monuments – like the National Monument – that occupy the hill including fauna and rabbit holes.
 The walks and subsequent classroom workshops, involving listening exercises, storytelling and clay model making, form part of a period of research and development leading towards the production of the new Observers’ Walk with the school children.